-How To Build A Social Life When You Don't Have Any Friends
+How To Make Friends When You Have No Friends

 A group that feels like the process of building a social life is harder for them are people who don't have any friends at all.
 It can seem like a unique, extra-difficult set of circumstances, but it isn't as insurmountable as it may feel.
 I'll go into some things to consider when you're trying to form your social circle from scratch.